karvashish/hardline/README.md

    * JSON’s constraints are a feature, not a bug.

 *YAML is for human-facing infra manifests.
 Hardline profiles are machine-validated security policy; JSON’s strictness is intentional.*

+### Design philosophy

+- Keep behavior explicit and visible.
+- Prefer concrete code over abstraction layers.
+- Prefer small, focused functions over generic frameworks.
+- Limit helpers to mechanical concerns (SSH, file I/O, logging).
+- Do not use generics in domain logic.

+Code should make operational intent obvious at the call site.
+Local duplication is acceptable when it preserves clarity.
+Shared abstractions are introduced only when proven stable and beneficial over time.